noiseprotocol/nls_spec/nls.md

 ## 5.1.
 NoiseLink

 NoiseLink is intended to be the default and "entry-level" use of Noise.
 The NoiseLink profile uses the following Noise protocols:

  * `Noise_XX_25519_AESGCM_SHA256`
  * `Noise_XX_25519_ChaChaPoly_SHA256`
  * `Noise_XXfallback_25519_AESGCM_SHA256`
  * `Noise_XXfallback_25519_ChaChaPoly_SHA256`

-The initiator's `initial_protocol` will choose one of the first two.
-Thus, an initiator only needs to implement one of these protocols.
-For future-proofing, a server must support all of them, and must support the `XX` protocols for `retry_protocol`, and the `XXfallback` protocols for `switch_protocol`.
+An initiator only needs to implement one of of the first two, and offer it as the `initial_protocol`.
+A responder must support all of them, and must support the `XX` options for `retry_protocol`, and `XXfallback` for `switch_protocol`.

 ```
 message NoiseLinkNegotiationDataRequest1 {